Showing posts with label event venues. Show all posts

 Out of a need to meet with clients in a more comfortable setting that showcases their craft, owners Nathan and Christina, along with their daughter, Jessica, created the Garden.

-I've found that the common denominator to happy business owners is their passion and genuine love for what they do.
-This couldn't be more true in the case of Nathan, his family, and The Garden.
+I've found that the common denominator to happy business owners is their profound passion and genuine love for what they do.
+This couldn't be more true in the case of Nathan, his family.

-What he didn't mention was the fact that he was part of the equation in their success.
-He is a master wood craftsman that builds custom structures for company rentals (as noted on their website).
+What he didn't mention was his part in the equation.
+He's a master wood craftsman that builds custom structures for company rentals.
 If you have a vision, they can make it come to life.

-If you take a look at their portfolio, you'll see loads of pictures of their work from numerous events.
-Their work speaks for iteself, and I would gladly hire them in a heartbeat for any future special occasion.
+Have a look at their portfolio & you'll find plenty of pictures of their amazing work from numerous past events.
+I highly recommend them for all of life's special occasions.

 Peace, Love, & Kindness,